theapsgroup/steampipe-plugin-freshservice/README.md

 # FreshService plugin for Steampipe

-> WIP: THIS IS NOT ACTIVE NOR WORKING - DO NOT USE!

 Use SQL to query information including Tickets, Agents, Assets and more from FreshService.

 - **[Get started →](https://hub.steampipe.io/plugins/theapsgroup/freshservice)**